Mons1Oerjan/Research/README.md

 List of technologies that were used in this project:
 - Vaadin 7.6.4 API
 - Server: Apache Tomcat 7.0
-- SVN integrated with Eclipse for coding and version control
+- SVN integrated with Eclipse
-- JPA database, persistence and BeanValidation
+- JPA database, hibernate, persistence and BeanValidation
 - JavaDoc
 - Customized widgetset
 - Login validator library